Major General Quincy A. Gillmore won military acclaim for his use of rifled artillery during the reduction of Fort Pulaski in 1862.

 The War Department completed the transfer of command from Hunter to Gillmore on July 16, 1863, by issuing General Orders, No. 218 stating that “Brigadier General Quincy A. Gillmore is appointed to command the Tenth Army Corps, in place of Major General David Hunter, to date from June 12, 1863.”

 Almost immediately after assuming command of the Department of the South and the 10th Army Corps, Gillmore began developing plans to capture the City of Charleston, South Carolina, the cradle of the southern rebellion.
 His primary obstacle was Fort Sumter, which the Confederates had seized on April 14, 1861, touching off the war.
 Gillmore meant to regain Union control of the stronghold guarding the mouth of Charleston Harbor using the same methods that he used to subdue Fort Pulaski a year earlier.
-To do so, he needed first to eliminate Fort Wagner (aka Battery Wagner) near the northern end of Morris Island at the mouth of the harbor.
+To do so, he needed first to eliminate Fort Wagner — also known as Battery Wagner — near the northern end of Morris Island at the mouth of the harbor.

 Following four weeks of preparation, Gillmore launched an amphibious assault on Morris Island on July 10, 1863.
 Although the attack failed, Gillmore’s troops successfully established a beachhead on the southern end of the island.
 Another unsuccessful strike on July 18, known as the Battle of Fort Wagner, was even more catastrophic.
-Spearheaded by the 54th Massachusetts Volunteer Infantry, one of the volunteer army’s first colored units, the assault resulted in 1,515 Federal casualties (246 dead, 880 wounded and 389 missing), compared to just 174 losses (36 dead, 133 wounded and 5 missing) for the Confederacy.
+Spearheaded by the 54th Massachusetts Volunteer Infantry, one of the volunteer army’s first colored units, the assault resulted in 1,515 Federal casualties, compared to just 174 losses for the Confederacy.
 The 1989 award-winning Hollywood film Glory later immortalized the gallantry of the 54th Massachusetts during the bloody battle.

 The Confederate victory at the Battle of Fort Wagner did not curb Gillmore’s quest to subdue the Rebel stronghold and subsequently capture Charleston.
 Following eight more weeks of Union shelling the Confederates abandoned the battery on September 6, 1863, leaving Morris Island to the Yankees.
 The capture of Fort Wagner and Morris Island enabled Union artillerists to bombard Fort Sumter and Charleston in the fall of 1863.